Ever wonder who has access to your Sensitive Personal Data and what are they doing with it?

-Businesses and organisations today hold huge amounts of personal data on their customers.
 While you may have voluntarily given that information to them, they still have a responsibility to ensure that it’s safe, protected, and used correctly.
-That is particularly the case where that “Data Controller” is your employer.

 Understanding your rights

-Our Client JH was dismissed from his job as an electrician when his employer used a GPS tracker in his van to allege that he had been falsifying his time sheets.
-Not only was this simply untrue, the Employer had never consulted with our Client about the use of GPS tracking and there was nothing in our Client’s contract of employment or company handbook about such usage.
-Not only was this a cast iron unfair dismissal but our Client’s data protection rights had also been breached.
+Most people have heard of GDPR and you may even know about the huge fines that can be imposed against organisations like the HSE who put customers data at risk.
+But what does that mean to you.
+A big fine against them is of little comfort to you when your credit card details end up on the dark web.
+Those fines simply go to the Data Protection Commissioner’s coffers.
+The only way you can get compensation for such a breach is to take your own legal action.
+Our Client JH was dismissed from his job as an electrician when his employer wrongly used a GPS tracker in his van to allege that he had been falsifying his time sheets.
+Not only was this simply not true, the Employer had never even consulted with him about the tracking and there was nothing in JH’s contract of employment or company handbook about it.
+Not only was this a cast iron case of unfair dismissal but JH’s data protection rights had also been breached.

-The Employer initially took a hard line, but when we made it clear to them that we weren’t for turning and made complaints to both the WRC and the Office of the Data Protection Commissioner the soon capitulated.
-We also threatened them with a Circuit Court action for their breach of our Client’s Privacy and Data Protection rights.
-They soon realised the writing was on the wall.
+JH’s Employer initially took a hard line, but when it became clear to them that JH wasn’t for turning and we helped him make complaints to both the Workplace Relations Commission and the Office of the Data Protection Commissioner, their attitude soon changed dramatically.
+We threatened them with a Circuit Court action for their breach of JH’s Privacy and Data Protection rights and they soon realised the writing was on the wall.

 “This wasn’t about the money, it was the principle of the thing.
 Not only was I not falsifying anything, the manner in which they went about it was disgusting and I could not stomach them getting away with that”.
 JH, Dublin